kubewarden/policy-sdk-go/README.md

-# Chimera Go Policy SDK
+# Kubewarden Go Policy SDK

-This module provides a SDK that can be used to write [Chimera Policies](https://github.com/chimera-kube/) using the Go programming language.
+This module provides a SDK that can be used to write [Kubewarden Policies](https://github.com/kubewarden/) using the Go programming language.

 Due to current Go compiler limitations, Go policies must be built